-The new Google Assistant is built into your phone and apps, making it easier to complete tasks.
+The new Google Assistant is built into your phone and apps, which makes it easier to complete tasks.
 You can text, call, get answers, look up directions, and do more with just your voice.

-To use the new Google Assistant, you need a Pixel 4 with:
+To use the new Google Assistant, you need a Pixel 4 and later, including Fold, with:

 - Google Play services.

 - The Assistant language set to: Arabic, Bengali, Chinese (Simplified), Chinese (Traditional), Danish, Dutch, English, French, German, Gujarati, Hindi, Indonesian, Italian, Japanese, Kannada, Korean, Malayalam, Marathi, Norwegian, Polish, Portuguese (Brazil), Portuguese (Portugal), Russian, Spanish, Swedish, Tamil, Telugu, Thai, Turkish, Urdu, and Vietnamese.
 More languages are coming soon.

 - Voice: Say "Hey Google" or "Ok Google."

 - Squeeze: On Pixel 2 to 4, squeeze the bottom half of your phone.
 Learn how to squeeze your phone.